 Performing Arts Series

 In the 1993-94 academic year the Hill College Performing Arts Series presented its first season of concerts on the Hillsboro campus.
-The series began with the help of Dr. William Auvenshine and the initial seed money from Hill College as well as help from Scotty Cason in enlisting community leader support.
+Phillip Lowe, Coordinator of the Visual and Performing Arts, organized the series with the help of Dr. William Auvenshine and initial seed money from Hill College as well as help from Scotty Cason in enlisting community leader support.
 From the beginning it was decided that the series would be free to the public and that donations from the public and financial help from Hill College would be our only means of support.
-From a very modest initial budget of $2,000, support, both financial and in attendance, has grown tenfold in the past twenty years.
+From a very modest initial budget of $2,000, support, both financial and in attendance, has grown tenfold in the past twenty four years.

 The Performing Arts Series presents four to six programs per year to students, faculty, staff and the community.
 These free-admission programs bring outstanding performing artists of all genres to Hillsboro each year and, in addition to the concerts, allows for those in attendance to interact with the artists in the receptions which follow each event.